 - a.
 Collateralized mortgage obligations (CMOs) are bonds that are collateralized by whole loan mortgages, mortgage pass-through securities, or stripped mortgage-backed securities.
 Income is derived from payments and prepayments of principal and interest generated from collateral mortgages.
 Cash flows are distributed to different investment classes or tranches in accordance with that CMOs established payment order.
 Some CMO tranches have more stable cash flows relative to changes in interest rates than others that can be significantly sensitive to interest rate fluctuations.
 In a declining interest rate environment, some CMOs may be subject to a reduction in interest payments as a result of prepayments of mortgages which make up the collateral pool.
 Reductions in interest payments cause a decline in cash flows and, thus, a decline in fair value of the CMO security.
 Rising interest rates may cause an increase in interest payments, thus an increase in the value of the security. - b.
 Synthetic Guaranteed Investment Contract (SGIC) is an investment for tax-qualified, defined contribution pension plans consisting of two parts: an asset owned directly by the plan trust and a wrap contract providing book value protection for participant withdrawals prior to maturity.
 LASERS maintains a fully benefit-responsive synthetic guaranteed investment contract option for members of the Optional Retirement Plan and the Self-Directed Plan.
 The investment objective of the SGIC is to protect members from loss of their original investment and to provide a competitive interest rate.
 SGICs are carried at contract value.
-The contract value of the SGIC contract is cost plus accrued interest.
-The contract value of the SGIC contract was \$537.5 and \$533.6 million for the fiscal years ended June 30, 2022 and 2021, respectively.
-The fair value of the underlying investments was \$505.6 and \$551.83 million for the fiscal years ended June 30, 2022 and 2021, respectively.
+The contract value of the SGIC contract was \$544.8 and \$537.5 million for the fiscal years ended June 30, 2023 and 2022, respectively.
+The fair value of the underlying investments was \$496.9 and \$505.6 million for the fiscal years ended June 30, 2023 and 2022, respectively.
 The counterparty rating for the wrap contract was A+. - c.
 Futures contracts are standardized, exchange-traded contracts to purchase or sell a specific financial instrument at a predetermined price.
 Gains and losses on futures contracts are settled daily based on a notional (underlying) principal value and do not involve an actual transfer of the specific instrument.
 The exchange assumes the risk that the counterparty will not pay and generally requires margin payments to minimize such risk.
 Futures are used primarily as a tool to increase or decrease market exposure to various asset classes. - d.
 Currency forwards are a contractual agreement between two parties to pay or receive specific amounts of foreign currency at a future date in exchange for another currency at an agreed upon exchange rate.
 Forwards are usually transacted in the over-the-counter market.
 These transactions are entered into in order to hedge risks from exposure to foreign currency rate fluctuation.
 They are entered into with the foreign exchange department of a bank located in a major money market.
 Recognition of realized gain or loss depends on whether the currency exchange rate has moved favorably or unfavorably to the contract holder upon termination of the contract.
 Prior to termination of the contract, the System records the unrealized translation gain or loss.
 Forward commitments are not standardized and carry counterparty risk.
-Counterparty risk ratings from forwards for the year ended June 30, 2022, ranged from A-2 to A-1.
-Counterparty risk ratings from forwards for the year ended June 30, 2021, ranged from A-2 to A-1+.
+Counterparty risk ratings for the years ended June 30, 2023 and 2022 ranged from A-2 to A-1+.